 I, for one, cannot imagine anyone other than the OG6 Avengers cast.
 I also don't want to picture anyone that isn't Patrick Stewart, Ian McKellen, or Kelsey Grammar in their roles.

-However, the fact remains that these stories must continue to be passed down to new generations; otherwise, they’ll die out completely.
+However, these stories have to be passed down to new generations, or they’ll die out completely.

 And nobody wants that, do they?

-Avengers: Doomsday has already attracted more than its share of pre-emptive judgment, with too many fans blasting the choices and dooming (no pun intended) the film without even letting the changes prove themselves successful yet.
+Avengers: Doomsday has already attracted its share of pre-emptive judgment, with too many fans blasting the choices and dooming (no pun intended) the film before the changes have even had a chance to prove themselves.

 I also recently read that the team behind Doomsday is pulling back on the CGI and returning to mostly practical effects.